ioos/sos-injector/README.md

 #SOS Observation Injector#
 ===========

-###NOTE: THIS SOFTWARE IS IN A DRAFT STATE AND SUBJECT TO SIGNIFICANT CHANGE.###
-###PLEASE DO NOT INTERPRET THE CURRENT CODE AS AN INDICATION OF FINAL INTENDED###
-###FORMATS OR DATA STRUCTURES.###

-The SOS Observation Injector is used to enter sensor observations into a SOS.
+The SOS Observation Injector is a Java toolkit that can be used to enter sensor observations into an SOS.

 This project takes as input: source, station, sensor, and phenomenon objects and places the data into the proper SOS XML.
 It then submits the data into a 52 North SOS.

 Installation
 ------------
-The only requirements for this project are that Java 1.6 is installed and Maven is used to build the project.
+The only requirements for this project are that Java 1.6 or greater is installed and Maven is used to build the project.

 Maven Projects
 --------------